Codes and Frequencies

 - Picked up a job application without filling it out

 The Manuals for 2001 forward provide a similarly worded definition for "looking for work."

 The first digit of the coding system for EMPSTAT groups all adults (age 17+ in 1969-1981, age 18+ in 1982 forward) into one of four main categories: employed, with a job but not at work, unemployed, and not in the labor force.
 These categories correspond to main employment status categories recognized by the U.S. Bureau of Labor Statistics and are used in other sources such as the Current Population Survey and the U.S. census.
 The second digit supplies additional detail, such as whether the person was looking for work versus being on lay-off, was working for pay or without pay, or straddled two categories, such as simultaneously having a job from which they were absent and looking for work.

-Changes in universe and in question wording and format limit the comparability of EMPSTAT over time.
+Changes in universe and in question wording and format and the 2019 questionnaire redesign limit the comparability of EMPSTAT over time.